jss367/jss367.github.io/_posts/2021-01-20-exploring-loss-functions-with-tensorflow.md

 tags: [Neural Networks, Python, TensorFlow]
 ---

+In this blog post, I will discuss how to use loss functions in TensorFlow.
+I'll focus on binary cross entropy loss.

 <b>Table of Contents</b>
 * TOC
 {:toc}

-In this post I'll walk through how to implement various loss functions in TensorFlow and Keras.
-This post is still in draft.

-## Binary Cross Entropy Loss

 ```python
 import tensorflow.keras.backend as K